 Janie Kuntz is the Vice-President of Finance at SCIC which is comprised of the Finance and Compliance units.
-She has been with the Corporation for seven years and started in the role of Executive Director of the Compliance Division in December 2008 and assumed her current position in 2012.
+She in the role of Executive Director of the Compliance Division in December 2008 and assumed her current position in 2012.
 Prior to joining the Corporation, she enjoyed a lengthy career in the Credit Union system where she held various positions during that time.

 Janie was born and raised on a farm in Saskatchewan and continues to be involved in farming.
 She and her husband, Tim operate a grain farm south of Grayson, Saskatchewan, where they currently reside.
-They raised three sons, who are all now married, and blessed them with five wonderful grandchildren, so far.
+They raised three sons, who are all now married, and blessed them with seven wonderful grandchildren.

 Janie enjoys gardening; you can usually find her designing and working on the next landscape project in the yard.
 She and her husband enjoy snowmobiling and skiing in the winter and camping and golfing in the summer.
 They try to fit in sporting events and concerts year round and always make time for a destination vacation each year.
 When they are not doing that, they have fun spoiling their grandkids and cherish the times they can spend with family.

 Jason Grossman is the Vice President of Information Technology at the Saskatchewan Crop Insurance Corporation.
 He holds a Bachelor of Science with a major in Computer Science, a Masters of Business Administration with a specialty in Innovation Leadership, and Project Management Professional, Prince2, Change Management and Portfolio Management designations.